Mlaiel/iacherie/desktop/README.md

-# 🖥️ Ainflue Desktop - Professional AI Content Studio
+# 🖥️ IA Chérie Desktop - Professional AI Content Studio

 ⚠️ **STRICT COPYRIGHT WARNING** ⚠️
 This software and concept are the exclusive intellectual property of Fahed Mlaiel.